Bulgaria: Borisov's conservative GERB leads in early results – DW – 10/28/2024

 Borisov's GERB garnered 26.08% of the votes, according to preliminary results based on a partial vote count from the state election commission.

-This was followed by the reformist coalition PP-DB at 14.76% and the ultra-nationalist Vazrazhdane (Revival) party at around 13.8%.
+This was followed by the reformist coalition We Continue the Change (PP) at 14.76% and the ultra-nationalist Vazrazhdane (Revival) party at around 13.8%.

 According to an exit poll showing similar results by Alpha Research, GERB was likely to get around 74 seats in the 240-seat parliament, while PP could get 42 seats, and Revival 36 seats respectively.